STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 #> [1] "Ã©"
 ```

-In this sketch, the problem is created as we go down the lines.
+In this sketch, the problem is created as we travel down.
 It explains how "é" on someone's computer screen got turned into "Ã©" on mine.

 ```
                   é <- good